What is HOCD?

 Diagnosis

-As mentioned at the start of this article, neither Homosexual OCD nor Sexual Orientation OCD are diagnosed in their own right; instead, they fall under the umbrella of OCD.
+Neither Homosexual OCD nor Sexual Orientation OCD are diagnosed in their own right; instead, they fall under the umbrella of OCD, which means if you meet someone like myself, a psychologist, you will not be given a diagnosis of HOCD; rather you will be diagnosed with OCD

 For a diagnosis of OCD to be made, the person needs to;